enogrob/chromeapps-puppet/README.md

 17 directories, 0 files

-# in order to open Files in Linux to drag the App folders if wanted.
+# in order to open Files in "Linux" to drag the App folders if wanted.
-$ cd Apps
+$ cd apps
 $ xdg-open .&
 ```